The decomposition of primes in nonabelian extensions of Heisenberg type and an analogue of Euler's criterion: Introduction

 \section{Introduction}

-Since the class field theory was founded in the early 20th century~\cite{CO}, whose scope is limited to abelian extensions, it has been a fascinating problem to find laws which govern the prime decomposition in nonabelian extensions of global fields.
-For quadratic extensions, the decomposition pattern is encoded in the Legendre symbol and the desired law corresponds to that of quadratic reciprocity.
+Since class field theory was founded in the early 20th century~\cite{CO}, the prime decomposition in abelian extensions of global field has been completely described.
+In particular, for quadratic extensions, the decomposition pattern is encoded in the Legendre symbol and the desired law corresponds to that of quadratic reciprocity.
 Combined with Euler's criterion, the law says